lehins/massiv/README.md

 ## Computation

-There is a data type `Comp`, that controls how elements will be computed when calling `compute` function.
+There is a data type `Comp` that controls how elements will be computed when calling the `compute` function.
 It has two constructors:

 * `Seq` - computation will be done sequentially on one core.
 * `ParOn [Int]` - perform computation in parallel while pinning the workers to particular cores.
-Providing an empty list will result in computation being distributed over all available cores, or better known in Haskell as capabilities.
+Providing an empty list will result in the computation being distributed over all available cores, or better known in Haskell as capabilities.
 * `Par` - isn't really a constructor but a `pattern` for constructing `ParOn []`, thus should be used instead of `ParOn`.